survivejs/webpack-book/manuscript/building_with_webpack/05_separating_manifest.md

 # Separating Manifest

 When webpack writes bundles, it writes something known as **manifest** as well.
 You can find it in the generated *vendor* bundle in this project.
 The manifest describes what files webpack should load.
-When it comes to hashing, the default behavior becomes problematic as it leads to a validation problem.

-The problem is that if our application bundle changes somehow, this means its hash will change as well.
-And when the hash changes, so does the manifest.
-Because the manifest changes, this means the vendor bundle hash needs to change.
-This cascade effect invalidates both and it's something that's better to be avoided to get a stable hashing behavior.

-The easiest way to solve the problem is to tell webpack to extract the manifest to a file of its own.
+It is possible to extract it and start loading the files of our project faster instead of having to wait for the *vendor* bundle to be loaded.

 ## Extracting Manifest